rizwan-kh/rizwan-kh.github.io/content/posts/k8s-eks-aad-integration.md

 ---
 - check if platform needs to be added and if yes, then add a platform of type Web with redirect URI as `http://localhost/red` and select `ID tokens (used for implicit and hybrid flows)`
 ---
-- If you want group to be part of your OIDC token, under Token configuration click Add groups claim.
+- If you want group to be part of your OIDC, under Token configuration click Add groups claim.
 Select Security groups and Group ID.
 Groups created in AAD can only be included by their ObjectID and not name.

 - Copy the `Application (client) ID` and `Directory (tenant) ID` to be used later.